 The Irish Mountain Hare: A Symbolic Creature

 The Irish Mountain Hare, a creature born from Ireland’s rugged landscapes, embodies more than just an animal; it’s a symbol.
 Indigenous to the Emerald Isle, this hare has been part of the country’s landscape for millions of years, leaving its footprints on the moorland, pastures, and coastal grasslands.
+Fossils of the Irish Mountain Hare date back to the late Pleistocene, highlighting its ancient origins in Ireland.
 Its significant role in Irish culture and folklore coupled with its widespread distribution across the nation has led to its recognition as a national symbol, a creature that truly represents the heart of Ireland.

 Wildlife Conservation Status: Protecting the Mountain Hare